masterminds-kenya/social_network/checklist.md

 - [x] View any Model detail route requires authenticated user.
 - [x] Add any Model detail route requires Manager or Admin
 - [x] Edit any Model detail route requires Admin|Manager
+- [x] Manager, and Admin, have a link to their own profile view
   - [ ] Also allow current_user to modify profile
 - [x] Delete User routes require Admin
   - [ ] or can also be matching current_user if deleting user account.